by Nancy Armitage

 Brown’s Hotel Traditional Afternoon Tea, London England: Savories: Tea: Earl Grey Tea & Herb Infusions like [Lavender & Lemon Verbena], Champagne Ruinart, Tea Sandwiches: Honey roasted ham on piccalilli tomato bread, Brown Egg Salad with cream & lettuce, Cucumber with cream cheese & celery salt on Malt bread, Aberdeenshire Smoked salmon with pickled fennel & capers on caraway seed roll, Coronation Chicken Salad Sandwich with coriander [cilantro leaves] cress [watercress] yoghurt, on a golden raisin bagel, Dairy goat with chili jam & walnut tomato focaccia, Baked Scones: Freshly baked -Sultana English Scones, Cornish Clotted cream, Blood Orange Jelly, Strawberries with cantaloupe, Strawberry Jam, Sweets: Coffee & Pecan Opera Cake, Carrot & Walnut Cake, Chocolate Caramel & Mandarin Tart, French Chocolate Macaroons, Baked Apple & Cinnamon Cheesecake, Chocolate Brownie with Raspberries on top, Fruit Tarts with Vanilla Custard.
 Document: from 2017 Tea Menu at Brown’s Hotel, London, England

 Oct.
-28, 1889 Miss Clara Prentice Huntington & Prince Francis Hatzfeldt von Wittenberg marry in London England.
+28, 1889 Miss Clara Prentice Huntington & Prince Francis Hatzfeldt von Wittenberg married in London, England.
 Clara Huntington becomes Princess Clara Hatzfeldt (detail above).

 Around Feb.
 3, 1894 “RMS Normandic” ACunard ship sailing from New York to France.
 Passengers: Uncle Collis Huntington, Belle Huntington, Clara Huntington [later Hatzfeldt] Carrie Campbell (ADH’s sec’y), & Carrie Huntington (later Holladay)& Burke Holliday Document: HEH Coll.
 HEH MS 1210 at Huntington Library in San Marino, CA